 Drinking and Diabetes: Lessons Learned in College

 This content is a part of Beyond Type 1’s Alcohol and Diabetes Guide.
-Read more resources and stories about drinking with Type 1 or Type 2 diabetes here.
 There are a lot of complications and issues that you have to look out for when drinking with diabetes, so make sure to stay informed and stay healthy!

-The following post is shared by a College Diabetes Network (CDN) student, involved in CDN’s Student Advisory Committee (SAC).
-The College Diabetes Network provides programs for young adults with diabetes to help make their college experience safer and more successful.
+The following post is shared by The Diabetes Link.
+The Diabetes Link provides programs and resources for teens and young adults with diabetes to help navigate young adulthood safely and with a community.

 In September 2011, I started college at the University of Massachusetts Amherst.
-I’ll never forget the range of emotions I felt when my parents dropped me off: anxious, excited, anxious, scared, anxious, curious … and did I mention anxious?
+I’ll never forget the range of emotions I felt when my parents dropped me off: anxious, excited, anxious, scared, anxious, curious… did I mention anxious?

 A reason why I was so nervous was that going off to college represented my first true taste of independence.
 I would be a full 90 minutes away from my parents, who have acted as key teammates in my diabetes care and management over the years.
 It wasn’t like I was starting this academic and social pursuit freshly diagnosed; after all, I’ve had diabetes since I was 4 years old.
 Growing up with it made me accept it as my reality early in life, and I never really minded it.
 It started to become a worry, though, when I was hit with the realization that I had to immerse myself in an unfamiliar environment, away from my parents and healthcare team who knew me and my diabetes best.
 I wondered, “Can I do this?”